 Special Events Sponsored by:

-The 2022 Symposium will be held at Nottingham Trent University, Nottingham City Campus on Wednesday 14th September and Thursday 15th September 2022.
+The 2022 Symposium was held at Nottingham Trent University, Nottingham City Campus on Wednesday 14th September and Thursday 15th September 2022.

-The format of the event will be the same as in previous years and include a Symposium programme filled with topical
+The format of the event was the same as in previous years and included a Symposium programme filled with topical

 presentations, a specialist Exhibition, and plenty of opportunities to catch up with old friends and colleagues